|Girivalam, Thruvannamalai, India tvmalai.in|

 04. During Girivalam, chanting of the namam of ''Om Arunachala'' is advisable and devotees wont feel fatigued.

-05. Viewing the top of the giri and focusing the mind on God all through their Girivalam will give fulfillment.
+05. Viewing the top of the giri and focusing the mind on God all through the Girivalam will give mental satisfaction and fulfilment.

 07. There are eight lingams around the Girivalam Path; each facing a particular direction and a star.
 Praying all the lingams is advisable.

 10. Sage Sri Ramana also says every stride we make gives us salvation, happiness in heaven and eternal bliss of Satyaloka.
 While doing Girivalam or Pradakshina get engaged in either in mouna (silence) or dhyana (meditation) or japa (repetition of Lord's name) or sankeertana (bhajan - devotional ongs).
-This way till we complete this holy task, our attention will be on the all pervading, omnipresent Arunachala - Lord Shiva who represents Agni (column of fire) here; it proves the Hindu concept of god having no end and no beginning (no Aathi and no Antham).
+This way till we complete this holy task, our attention will be on the all pervading, omnipresent Arunachala - Lord Shiva who represents Agni (column of fire) here; The 'Shiva's column of fire' clearly implies the Hindu concept of god having no end and no beginning (no Aathi and no Antham).

-Such a religious act will give us peace of mind and respite from this ever-increasing materialistic life and, of course, from the madding crowd, mad traffic and air pollution of big cities.
+Such a religious act will give us peace of mind and respite from this ever-increasing materialistic life and, of course, from the madding crowd, mad traffic and air pollution that haunt the big Indian cities.